Eco-Friendly Tours in Watamu

 04

 A fully protected marine reserve within the UNESCO Biosphere.
-Snorkelling here directly funds KWS reef monitoring and anti-poaching efforts in the marine park.
+Snorkelling here directly funds KWS reef monitoring and anti-poaching efforts.

 05